profoundry-us/loco_motion/README.md

 > [!CAUTION]
 > The LocoMotion components are being actively developed and are NOT ready for
-> production / public use (currently they are just some example components while
+> production / public use!
+We have finished basic versions of the DaisyUI
-> I get everything setup).
-I'm mainly adding the docs here so that I remember
+> Actions, DataDisplay, and Navigation components, but we expect these to change
-> how to set them up properly when they are ready for release.
+> (possibly quite a bit) as we begin to use them in projects.

 ### Install